 Important note regarding accessing the Highway Record information

 By accessing this mapping layer, you are required to acknowledge and agree to the following conditions:

 This digital mapping layer is representative only and is not definitive.
 Users should not draw conclusions from it or make commitments based on this dataset.

 This mapping layer is subject to constant change as research is ongoing.

-The information displayed in red has not been verified as it has not yet been researched.
-The information in green is based on what data we have digitised and remains subject to change, should further information to the contrary come to light.
+The information displayed without borders has not been verified as it has not yet been researched.
+The information with borders is based on what data we have digitised and remains subject to change, should further information to the contrary come to light.